 The best Web3 brands start with an uncomfortably simple description.
 Then they add complexity only where it earns its place.
 If a non-technical person can't describe your product after 30 seconds on your homepage, the brand isn't doing its job.

-Where Web3 branding is heading
+Where is Web3 branding heading in 2026?

 The gap between the best and worst Web3 brands is widening.
 Companies like Coinbase, Phantom, and Hemi have set a standard that makes the gradient-and-jargon approach look dated.
 Users and investors are more sophisticated now.
 They've seen good brands in this space and they expect it.

 The companies that will win the next cycle are the ones that brand for the mainstream, not the existing community.
-That means clearer copy, simpler visuals, and brands built around what the product does for people, not the technology underneath it.
+That means clearer copy, simpler visuals, and brands built around what the product does for people - not the technology underneath it.

 If your brand only resonates with people who already hold tokens, you've built a community asset, not a company brand.
 Those are different things.